-Actions enable users to interact with your product or service right inside Gmail and Inbox.
+Actions enable users to interact with your product or service right inside Gmail.

 For instance, when a user receives an invitation to an event, she may be presented the option to RSVP interactively to the event from right inside the invitation.
 When she receives a notification that a magazine subscription is about to expire, she may be presented the option to renew it right from the notification.